 CoreView is letting businesses and government agencies use two solutions for newcomers to Microsoft Teams at no charge.
 Good through this September, the offer applies to CoreLearning, the company’s end user training system, and CoreAdoption, which lets businesses execute and measure Teams implementation campaigns.
 Use the vendor’s also free CoreDiscovery system to sign up for those systems.

-DH2i is making DxOdyssey, which lets employees access a work computer from home, available free through at least August 31st.
+DH2i is making DxOdyssey, which lets employees access a work computer from home, available free through the end of the year.
 Free support is available until then as well.

 Instant Housecall, a maker of remote control software for MSPs and IT providers, has added free sub-accounts to all of its licensing plans.
 Sub-accounts allow channel pros to give end users remote access to a PC at the office from a PC at home.
 Already included in some subscriptions, they’re now available free to all Instant Housecall partners until the World Health Organization declares that the global Coronavirus pandemic has ended.